Trivia: The Magnificent Ambersons

 - Welles was initially contracted to do a two-picture deal for RKO Pictures with full Auteur License and Protection from Editors.
 After the controversy and failure of Citizen Kane, Welles chose Ambersons (which he had already adapted for Radio) as his next project.
 As a token of good faith, Welles surrendered final cut on the film, believing that the film was far less topical then Kane and unlikely to cause controversy.
 Production ran into problems since Gregg Toland, Welles' collaborator on Kane had to do another film forcing him to work with Stanley Cortez (a great DP in his own right but at the time a little slower and less experimental than Toland).
 The collaboration did not work out and the film became delayed in production.
 Then Welles was contracted to shoot a documentary in Brazil.

-- There was a second preview at Pasadena which was cut down by Welles and Wise, and this played much better.
-However, RKO didn't want to take a chance and so they cut nearly a hour's footage (131 minutes to 88 minutes), reshot several scenes and a new ending.
-Robert Wise spent years insisting that his cut was superior.
-Though Welles regarded it as a travesty and Bernard Herrmann was likewise appalled at his musical score being cut and asked for his name to be taken off from the credits.
+- There was a second preview at Pasadena which was based on reactions to earlier previews.
+Wise even restored scenes which Welles cut for the first preview.
+This played much better.
+However, RKO didn't want to take a chance and so they cut nearly a hour's footage (131 minutes to 88 minutes), reshot several scenes and added a new ending.
+Robert Wise spent years insisting that his cut was superior, but Welles regarded it as a travesty and Bernard Herrmann was likewise appalled at his musical score being cut and asked for his name to be taken off from the credits.
 In the end RKO burned the footage, despite producer David O. Selznick's suggestion to send it to the Museum of Modern Art, since he felt it was a masterpiece.

 - Keep Circulating the Tapes: Neither RKO nor Warner ever sold this movie on DVD until 2011, during the 70th anniversary of Citizen Kane.